 Prior to Quest, Richard was a post-doctoral fellow at the National Institute of Informatics in Tokyo (2010-2012).
 He was also a mathematician for the Government of Canada (2006-2010), leading the math and data exploration section at the Canada Border Services Agency.

-He has published over 25 research papers across numerous fields, including graph theory, biometric identification, and sports tournament scheduling.
-He has consulted for a billion-dollar professional baseball league and three Canadian TV game shows (Qubit, Splatalot, Spin-Off), and has presented at the world’s preeminent AI conference.
+He has published 34 research papers across numerous fields, including graph theory, biometric identification, and sports tournament scheduling.
+He has consulted for a billion-dollar professional baseball league and three Canadian TV game shows (Qubit, Splatalot, Spin-Off), and has presented at the world’s preeminent AI conference six times.

 Richard is heavily involved in math outreach, and has visited over 50 high schools, conducting problem-solving workshops for thousands of students and teachers.
 He was the 2017 recipient of the Adrien Pouliot Award, awarded by the Canadian Mathematical Society as a lifetime achievement award to celebrate “significant and sustained contributions to mathematics education.”
 He is also the author of the novel “The Math Olympian,” currently ranked #1 by GoodReads for Best Young Adult Books that Empower.